Policy for the Responsible Use of Computer and Technology Resources

 - Computer users are prohibited from installing, transporting, and/or using hardware or software that can function as a mechanism to compromise or infiltrate system or network security on any computer system, Point Park or otherwise (including, without limitation, port scanners, network probes, “sniffers”, network vulnerability tests, traffic monitoring, mailbombing, flooding, broadcast attacks, IP address forging, concealing of identity, “denial of service” attacks, and other activities that attempt to use Point Park technology-related resources to gain or attempt to gain unauthorized access to local or remote computers).

-- Computer users are prohibited from connecting hubs, routers, switches, and/or wireless access points/devices to the Point Park network.
+- Computer users are prohibited from connecting hubs, routers, switches, network attached storage, and/or wireless access points/devices to the Point Park network.

 - Computer users are prohibited from installing, transporting, and/or using password capture, cracking, or hacking programs.